Recipe Overview

 Ingredients

-- 1 box (16 oz.) uncooked orzo pasta
+- 1 box (16 ounces) orzo, uncooked

-- 3 cups small-diced fresh tomatoes
+- 3 cups diced fresh tomatoes (any variety, or a combination)

 - 2 tablespoons finely minced red onion